Apple Strawberry Conserve

 Ingredients to make the Apple Strawberry Conserve:

-Boil the sugar and water together until they reach 228 degrees Fahrenheit.
+Boil the sugar and water together in a large pot until they reach 228 degrees Fahrenheit.

 Add the apples, strawberries, and butter and simmer for 12 minutes.
 Remove from the heat.